hyperledger-archives/avalon/examples/apps/README.md

-# TCF Example Applications
+# Avalon Example Applications

-The following TCF example applications are available.
+The following Avalon example applications are available.
-They are intended as introductions to the TCF API to learn how to create and write new applications.
+They are intended as introductions to the Avalon API to learn how to create and write new applications.

 - [Echo](echo)